 - Dry the chicken parts thoroughly then brown the chicken in the pork fat, adding a little olive oil, if needed.

-- Then add the garlic, bay, thyme and tomato.
+- Then add the garlic, bay, thyme, and tomato.
 Pour in the wine and enough stock barely to cover the ingredients.
 Bring to the simmer; cover, and simmer slowly for 20 minutes or until the chicken is tender when pressed.

-- Remove the chicken to a side dish, and spoon surface fat off the cooking juices.
+- Remove the chicken to a side dish and spoon surface fat off the cooking juices.
 Pour the juices into a saucepan and taste very carefully for strength and seasoning.
 Boil down rapidly if it needs strength, adding more of the seasonings if you think them necessary.

 - Off heat, whisk the beurre manie to make a lightly thickened sauce.
 Bring briefly to the simmer.
 The sauce should be just thick enough to coat a spoon lightly.

 - Wash out the casserole; return the chicken to it.
-Strew the braised onions and sautéed mushrooms over the chicken, baste with the sauce, and simmer a few minutes, basting, to rewarm the chicken and to blend flavours.
+Strew the braised onions and sautéed mushrooms over the chicken, baste with the sauce, and simmer a few minutes, basting, to rewarm the chicken and to blend flavors.

-- For brown-braised onions: In a pan just roomy enough to hold them in one layer, sauté the peeled onions in a little clarified butter or oil, swirling the pan to turn them; they will not brown evenly, but will take on a decent amount of colour.
+- For brown-braised onions: In a pan just roomy enough to hold them in one layer, sauté the peeled onions in a little clarified butter or oil, swirling the pan to turn them; they will not brown evenly but will take on a decent amount of color.
 Then add chicken broth (and, if you wish, a little red wine) to come half-way up.
 Season lightly with salt and perhaps a bay leaf or a pinch of dried herbs.
 Cover and simmer slowly 24 to 30 minutes, until the onions are tender when pierced but still hold their shape.